124_Financing-indiv.jpg

 • Having your home repossessed

-• Been declared bankrupt.
+• Been declared bankrupt

 It's important to note that each factor carries a different level of risk depending on the time passed and the amount of money involved.
-Smaller factors, such as missing one credit card or bill payment, are unlikely to affect your score enough to stop you from getting a mortgage.
+Smaller factors, such as missing one credit card or bill payment, are unlikely to affect your score enough to stop you from getting a loan.
 However, having your home repossessed or being declared bankrupt are considered very high-risk, making it much harder for you to find a lender who will accept you.

 At The Lending Channel, we understand that adverse credit can be a challenge when it comes to obtaining a mortgage.